DeepFest

-DeepFest is an annual AI event organized by Tahaluf and powered by the Saudi Authority for Data and Artificial Intelligence (SDAIA).
+DeepFest is an annual AI event organised by Tahaluf and powered by the Saudi Authority for Data and Artificial Intelligence (SDAIA).
 The event was held for the first time and co-located with LEAP Tech Event in February 2023 in Riyadh, Saudi Arabia.

-DeepFest consists of two stages, the main stage covers topics such as generative AI, AI policy and governance, robotics, AI ethics and regulation, human-centric AI, AI and the future of work and the DeepMedia stage, covers the integration of AI in the media industry, in collaboration with Ministry of Media.
+DeepFest features two stages, DeepFest and DeepMedia, which highlight AI developments in robotics, creative technologies, sustainability and security, as well as the growing integration of AI across media and technology sectors.

 History

-DeepFest was first held in Riyadh, Saudi Arabia on 6–9 February 2023.
-The event hosted over 20,000 attendees in three days.
-About 80 exhibitors and 50 speakers and tech experts participated in DeepFest 2023.
+DeepFest was first held within LEAP, the global technology event founded in Riyadh in 2022 through a collaboration between Tahaluf, the Saudi Federation for Cybersecurity, Programming and Drones (SAFCSP) and the Ministry of Communications and Information Technology (MCIT).

+It continues to be held as a co-located event within LEAP each year, serving as the conference's artificial intelligence programme.
+The inaugural DeepFest took place in Riyadh from 6-9 February 2023, hosting more than 20,000 attendees over four days, with around 80 exhibitors and 50 speakers and AI experts participating.

 DeepFest 2024, the second edition took place in Malham, Riyadh, Saudi Arabia from 4–7 March 2024.
 Over four days, DeepFest hosted more than 48,000 attendees, 150 speakers and 120 exhibitors.

+DeepFest 2025, the third edition of the annual AI event, took place in Riyadh, Saudi Arabia from 9–12 February 2025.
+The event hosted over 68,000 attendees, more than 150 speakers and 120 exhibitors.

 Speakers and partners

-The speaking panel has included global executives, government officials and AI experts including Angela Kane, Mo Gawdat, Lan Guan, Michael Kratsios, Omar Hatamleh, Aparna Bawa, Kwebbelkop, Sol Rashidi, Hiroshi Ishiguro, Cassie Kozyrkov.
-Greg Ombach and Mark Minevich.
+The speaking panel has included global executives, government officials and AI experts including Angela Kane, Mo Gawdat, Lan Guan, Michael Kratsios, Omar Hatamleh, Aparna Bawa, Kwebbelkop, Sol Rashidi, Hiroshi Ishiguro, Cassie Kozyrkov, Greg Ombach, Mark Minevich, Marc Raibert, Michael Spranger, Daniela Braga, Aidan Gomez, Lambert Hogenhout and Anouk Wipprecht.

-DeepFest's sponsors and partners include SDAIA, Ministry of Media, SenseTime, Jazeera paints, Axellect, UiPath, Teradata, Beyond Limits, Advanced Labs for technologies and Quality support solutions.
+DeepFest's past sponsors and partners include SDAIA, Ministry of Media, SenseTime, Axellect, UiPath, Teradata, Beyond Limits, QSS Robotics, UBtech Robotics and PWC.

-Google, Meta, IBM, TikTok, NASA, Zoom, HTC, Shahid, Microsoft, and NVIDIA were among the 200+ that attended DeepFest over the past two years.
+Google, Meta, IBM, TikTok, NASA, Zoom, HTC, Shahid, Microsoft, and NVIDIA were among the 320+ brands that exhibited at DeepFest over the past few years.